mean9park/mean9park.github.io/_posts/2022-06-24-sorting_network.md

 </p>

 You might notice that it's a 4-input bubble sort.
-Due to its restrictions like fixed length of input, not every sorting algorithm can be efficiently implemented.
+Due to its restrictions like the fixed length of input, not every sorting algorithm can be efficiently implemented.
-Therefore, it has its own optimized method and the most generally used network is called ___sorting network___.
+Therefore, it has its own effective method and one of generally used networks is ___sorting network___.

 <p align="center">
   <img src="../assets/images/sorting_network.png" alt="a sorting network" width="500"/>